Roseford/Roseford/README.md

 # About Me:

 👋 Hi!!
 My name is Obianuju Ofodu.
 🌱 I am a Python developer, open source enthusiast, and technical writer and I am open to working on projects where my skills can be put to use.
 I have a strong understanding of the Python programming language and have contributed to some open-source projects, giving me the ability to collaborate effectively with a team.
 ✍️ Additionally, my technical writing skills allow me to create clear and concise documentation, which is essential for any successful project.
 😊 I am always eager to take on new challenges and learn from my experiences.
-Whether it's developing new features, contributing to open-source projects, or creating documentation, 💃 I am excited to work on projects that align with my skills and passions.
+Whether it's developing new features, contributing to open-source projects, or creating documentation.
+💃 I am excited to work on projects that align with my skills and passions.

 # Stack
   <a href="your-python-URL">